Roseville Rosebowl

 I am beginning to judge more events other than just policy but I have almost zero experience with other forms of debate.

 Please include me on the email chain: joshlamet@gmail.com.
 Everyone gets plus .1 speaks if I'm not asked to be put on, and I'm just automatically put on the chain.
-Ask me any questions about my paradigm in person or via email, although I do try to update it regularly with the most important stuff.
+Ask me any questions about my paradigm in person or via email, although I try to update it regularly with the most important stuff.

 Stuff related to online debating: